 What kinds of financial aid are available for online schools?

-It’s important to verify accreditation when selecting on on-line school.
+It’s important to verify accreditation when selecting an online school.
 If the school is not recognized as a legitimate institution, you will not receive financial aid.
 Therefore, research each school carefully and speak to an admissions representation before enrolling in classes.
 Once you’ve determined a school’s accreditation status, fill out a Free Application for Federal Student Aid (FAFSA).
 A FAFSA will provide you with an evaluation of your eligibility for financial aid.

 Latest Articles from our Blog